 Finally, trade finance activities, through the Trade Finance Program (TFP), continue to help reduce the negative impact of the financial crisis on the most vulnerable countries, while at the same time furthering regional integration.

-2 PSOD's Capital Markets and Financial Sectors Division (PSCM) covers all of ADB's DMCs.
+2 Funds are under the Investment Funds and Special Initiatives Division (PSIS) which covers all of ADB's DMCs.